taylordownes/Stock-analysis/README.md

 ### 2018 Results
 <img src="https://user-images.githubusercontent.com/84201614/122683437-c858f380-d1c4-11eb-9ffa-c9e72e653eea.png" width="325" height="275">

 As we can see, DQ performed extremely well compared to the rest of the stocks in 2017 with a return rate of 199.4%, however, DQ experienced a large dip in 2018 with the lowest return rate of -62.6%.
 Steve's parents should be careful about investing all their money in Daquo energy based on these results.
-It would also be ebenficial to collect more data to see if there are additional trends to return on investment for DQ.
+It would be beneficial to collect more data to see if there are additional historical trends to return on investment for DQ.

 ## Summary